chaunceygardiner/weewx-loopdata/README.md

-See weewx-loopdata in action at [www.paloaltoweather.com](https://www.paloaltoweather.com/) — the "LiveSeasons" skin, including its celestial tabs, is loopdata-driven throughout.
+See weewx-loopdata in action at [www.paloaltoweather.com](https://www.paloaltoweather.com/) — the "Tempestas" skin, including its celestial tabs, is loopdata-driven throughout.

 Below, loopdata is driving